PRATHAMKUKUDKAR/MCSA/Assignments/Centralized_Data_Storage&Backup_with_DFS_and_Windows_Server_Backup.md

 ### Sharing Permision

 1. Create folder CompanyData
-2. right click on Company Data
+2. right click on CompanyData
 3. go to properties
 4. click on sharing tab
 5. Tick on share this folder